Jomsaruj/coffeemaker/README.md

 My task is to modify coffeeMakerTest.java to use Mockito and create a mocked/stubbed version of RecipeBook then re-run the unit tests that are not focused on RecipeBook, such as PurchaseBeverage.
 I want to find the bugs in the CoffeeMaker and Inventory classes using the stubbed RecipeBook, and to check that RecipeBook is being used appropriately using the mocking support of Mockito.

-In this instance, I will not modify AddRecipe, DeleteRecipe, and EditRecipe.
+In this instance, I will not modify tests relating to AddRecipe, DeleteRecipe, and EditRecipe.
 A good place to focus is on [UC7](../../wiki/UC7:%20PurchaseBeverage)

 ## All test cases that contained mocked/stubbed version of RecipeBook